andy-wilson/m2a-mcp/README.md

 A Model Context Protocol (MCP) service for interacting with M2A Media's cloud-based video orchestration and automation platform.
 This service provides comprehensive access to M2A Connect, Live, Capture, and VOD APIs.

+**DID I MENTION THAT THIS IS EXPERIMENTAL?
+IT REALLY IS YOU KNOW.
+PLEASE DON'T USE THIS IN PRODUCTION, OR IN AN ACCOUNT YOU CARE ABOUT**
 ## Features

 - **M2A Connect**: Manage video sources, subscribers, subscriptions, and schedules